How to Create Your Own NFT

 So, how do you store your NFTs safely?
 Hardware wallets.

-With a Ledger Nano wallet, you get complete control over your NFTs as only you — the person who knows the private key and recovery phrase — can access them.
+With a Ledger hardware wallet, you get complete control over your NFTs as only you — the person who knows the private key and recovery phrase — can access them.
 It stores your NFTs away from the internet, preventing any ill-actor from laying eyes on your growing collection.